 Prayer: Lord, give us a deep desire to read Your Word and allow it to fill our lives.
-Help us to become pure.
+Help us to become pure, and then to stay pure.
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 119:9 How can a young person stay on the path of purity?
-By living according to your word.
+Scripture For Today: How can a young person stay on the path of purity?
+By living according to Your Word.
+Psalm 119:9